Yash-codeAndDev/Java/Interface/Readme.md

 ```
 4. Interface variable are by default public, static and final.
     * It is compulsory to initialize the variables in interface at time of declaration only.
+    * Interface variables cannot have modifiers like private, protected, volatile, transient.
 ```java
     interface A{
         int a ;